• Skip to primary navigation

 It also has a neutral flavor and a high smoke point, making it suitable for high heat cooking methods such as frying and baking.

-While canola oil may have some health benefits over other oils, it is important to note that excessive consumption of any type of oil can lead to health problems.
+While canola oil may have some health benefits over other oils, note that excessive consumption of any type of oil can lead to health problems.

 It is always recommended to consume oils in moderation as part of a balanced diet.